35 Irreversible dynamics

 The TKE approach is ultimately about calculating the vertical diffusion coefficient.
 There are basically three approaches to this:

 Only the 1.5th order closure is pursued here.
 To determine the vertical diffusion coefficient, the kinetic gas model according to Sect.
 5.4.0.2 is used as a model.
 In this case, particles fly a mean free path between two collisions, which is here called mixing path length $L_m$ , their average speed is $\newoverline{v}$.
-The resulting diffusion coefficient is calculated according to Eq.
-(5.215) to
+The resulting diffusion coefficient is given, according to Eq.
+(5.215), by

 \[ \begin{align} K_v = L_m\newoverline{v}.\tag{35.28}\label{eq:k_eff_deriv_1} \end{align} \]

 The factor $\frac{1}{3}$ from Eq.
 (5.215) does not occur here because only vertical movements are considered here.
-It is now further assumed that the fluid particles move vertically with the angular frequency $N$ according to Eq.
-(16.256) oscillate and have a maximum amplitude $\newhat{z}$.
-Your trajectory is then:
+It is now further assumed that the fluid particles oscillate vertically with the angular frequency $N$ according to Eq.
+(16.256) and thereby have a maximum amplitude $\newhat{z}$.
+Their trajectory is then

 \[ \begin{align} z\left(t\right) = \newhat{z}\exp\left(iNt\right). \end{align} \]